Family vacation ideas

 Kids of all ages can also play four mini key challenges and pose for photos with Mario, Luigi and Princess Peach.
 For the ultimate photo op, eat at Toadstool Cafe, where adorable mushroom-capped toads work the kitchen.

-Groups that want to stay within walking distance of the park can book the Sheraton Universal Hotel.
+Groups that want to stay within walking distance of the park should book the Sheraton Universal Hotel.
 The Garland, a smaller boutique hotel in North Hollywood, is another option.
 It offers special trolley rides to Universal Studios and themed events by the pool for adults, with plenty nearby to keep older kids and teens entertained.

 Looking for an unforgettable meal?
 Head to Anajak Thai for outdoor omakase, chef collaborations and potentially the best meal you’ll have in Los Angeles (and beyond).
 There’s also Osteria La Buca for farm-to-table Italian.